 The second line of defense is a regeneration resistor, also known as a braking resistor.
 Braking resistors, and their control circuitry, are built into AMCI AC powered drives.
 They are not included in the SMD products because of the limited ability to dissipate the heat generated by the resistor.
-An external braking resistor and control circuitry can be added to the system.
-The power switches in the SMD34E2 units can conduct a maximum of 8 amps, so the sum of the motor current and braking resistor circuit currents must be below this value.
+An external braking resistor and control circuitry can be added to the system if needed.